Everything You Need to Know About ‘Come From Away’ in London

 The current London cast of Come From Away includes Alice Fearn as Beverley/Annette and others.
 Her previous credits include Wicked as Elphaba and The Woman in White.

-Jenna Boyd plays Beulah and others, with James Doherty as Claude and others, Mary Doherty as Bonnie and others, Mark Dugdale as Kevin T/Garth and others, Kate Graham as Diane and others, Alasdair Harvey as Nick/Doug and others, Jonathan Andrew Hume as Kevin J/Ali and others, Harry Morrison as Oz and others, Emma Salvo as Janice and others and Cat Simmons as Hannah and others.
+Jenna Boyd plays Beulah and others, with James Doherty as Claude and others, Mary Doherty as Bonnie and others, Mark Dugdale as Kevin T/Garth and others, Kate Graham as Diane and others, Alasdair Harvey as Nick/Doug and others, Jonathan Andrew Hume as Kevin J/Ali and others, Harry Morrison as Oz and others, Sam Oladeinde as Bob and others, Emma Salvo as Janice and others and Gemma Knight Jones as Hannah and others with Chiara Baronti, Ricardo Castro, Stuart Hickey, Sorelle Marsh, Alexander McMorran, Micha Richardson, Jennifer Tierney and Matthew Whennell-Clark.

 What theatre in London is Come From Away playing at?